Slamdunk/slamdunk.github.io/source/_posts/2017-04-04-when-to-declare-methods-final.md

 Still, a typehint on abstract classes exposes an undefined behaviour until you read every implementation class along with the abstract one.

-## Inheritance is unecessary, but if you use it, make it final
+## Inheritance is unnecessary, but if you use it, make it final

 Good interface abstraction and composition are enough for every scenario, but may be verbose.